bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:22 PM CT, March 05</p>
+<p class="updated_time"> Latest data: 12:19 AM CT, March 06</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 56°, which is 6° **warmer** than yesterday.
-Tomorrow is expected to be 15° **warmer** than today.
+Today's high is 72°, which is 15° **warmer** than yesterday.
+Tomorrow is expected to be 8° *colder* than today.

 Currently:

-- 54°
+- 53°
 - Foggy
 - 98% humidity
 - 3 mph wind
-- 97% cloud cover
+- 94% cloud cover
 - 53 AQI 🟨
 - 0.18 inches of rain in the past 24 hours
-- 0.06 inches of rain expected in the next 48 hours
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>